Star vs. the Forces of Evil: Background and production

+Development

 Nefcy said she originally created Star as a girl who wanted to be a magical girl like Sailor Moon, and Marco as a boy who was obsessed with Dragon Ball Z and karate; they would be enemies instead of friends.
 In this earlier version, Star did not have any actual magical powers; she instead would approach and solve problems primarily through the force of her determination alone.
 Nefcy began pitching the show to Cartoon Network during the time when she was in her third year of college, when the network was actively soliciting the creation of pilots for The Cartoonstitute.
 However, the network did not green light her vision for the show and was not made.
 Nefcy originally placed Star in the fourth grade, reflecting on a time in her own childhood when she held a self-described obsession with the animated series Sailor Moon.
 However, Nefcy later adjusted the character's age to fourteen during the time she made her series proposition to Disney rather than Cartoon Network originally.
 An executive at that time made the suggestion for Star to have actual magical powers.
-Nefcy worked this concept into the show's current iteration, along with the idea of different dimensions as show locations, the framing device of Star being a foreign exchange student, and the plot aspects relating to Star being a princess and the subsequent consequences of her royal birthright.
+Nefcy worked this concept into the show's current iteration, along with different dimensions as locations, the foreign exchange student framing device, and the consequences of Star's royal birthright.
 Nefcy said that the overall concept has evolved over about six years.

-In addition to Sailor Moon and Dragon Ball Z, Nefcy has said that she had heavy influence in her youth from the animated Japanese shows Magic Knight Rayearth, Revolutionary Girl Utena and Unico, the last of which featured a blue unicorn.
+In addition to Sailor Moon and Dragon Ball Z, Nefcy has said that she had heavy influence in her youth from the Japanese anime series Magic Knight Rayearth, Revolutionary Girl Utena and Unico, the last of which featured a blue unicorn.
 She also cited shows unrelated to Japanese animation such as Buffy the Vampire Slayer, and was influenced by independent comic series such as Scott Pilgrim and The Dungeon.
 With regards to the development of more strong female characters, Nefcy said that she "looked at TV over the years and I have had to go to Japan when I was younger to find the cartoons that had the characters that I wanted to see.
 It was always a question of 'Well, why isn't that on TV in the U.S.?'"